Anki is the original flashcard app, around for over a decade. It’s free (open source), it’s very powerful, and it syncs to a free mobile app.

 How much time should I spend doing Anki flashcards a day?

-General consensus from the internet is 30-60 minutes, or around 150-300 cards.
+General consensus from the internet is 30-60 minutes a day, or around 150-300 cards.
 This equates to adding 25-50 cards a day.
 (Sources: Reddit, various language forums, and an online Anki calculator).

-My favourite kind of card has three things:
+My favourite kind of note (see above for card vs note) has:

 - Optional: a picture

 The picture is only optional because I only use them if I’m really getting stuck on a word, as one of our tips for when you get stuck with words.

 Pictures don’t even work for most words (like verbs).
 But they can help as mnemonics.